choyoonme/cli-readme/README.md

 You can view the full demo here: [Full demo](https://drive.google.com/file/d/1oO9Iopi2Kdcaq4UJd6P4OZsz_7C7qlGw/view)

+You can view a demo of the test here: [test demo](https://drive.google.com/file/d/1eZOvf_mJI5_ieIpG5KiNcm2jLY8K1ZNQ/view)

 ## Installation
 This application will require the Inquirer module and can be invoked by typing `node index.js`